English 298 or 498 Seminar + English 491 Internship

 Over 1100 students have participated in the Community Literacy Program since it began in 1992.
 CLP is one of the longest-running community-based ("service-learning") programs on our campus, and is also part of the Phoenix Project, a partnership including the UW English Department, the UW College of Education, and Shoreline and Seattle Public Schools.
 The Phoenix Project is designed both to prepare future language arts teachers and to support K-12 language arts students.

 While many CLP students have gone on to work in education or related fields, CLP also appeals to students interested in experiential education, civic responsibility, a small workshop-based course, global citizenship, or a deeper connection to the Seattle community.
 Students often form strong bonds with the schools where they volunteer.
-Many CLP students continue tutoring on their own after the quarter ends through independent study projects, or serve as undergraduate "Head Tutors," who work as Teaching Assistants and mentor tutors for new CLP students.
+Many CLP students continue tutoring on their own after the quarter ends through independent study projects.

 The Community Literacy Program offers a unique opportunity to combine academic research with experiential learning, bringing the two together through discussion, presentation and writing.
 Participants re-examine their own lives as students in addition to reading and writing about current issues in American education, such as the nature and purpose of schooling, Common Core State Standards, literacy, conflict and discipline, assessment and accountability, rapidly changing demographics, the nature and construction of "at risk" status, the importance of early childhood education and out-of-school literacy, and the role of civic engagement in public education.